MENU

 About Vitamin C 1000mg

-Humans are one of the few species that cannot manufacture its own vitamin C. Although most fresh fruits and vegetables are a good source, vitamin C is one of the least stable vitamins and can therefore be destroyed by exposure to heat, such as through cooking.
-In addition, vitamin C cannot be stored by the body since it’s a water-soluble vitamin.
-This makes daily repletion necessary to avoid development of deficiency symptoms.
+Did you know we’re one of the few species that cannot manufacture our own ascorbic acid?
+Although most fresh fruits and vegetables are a good source, vitamin C is one of the least heat-stable vitamins and can be destroyed during cooking and improper storage.
+Add to this fact that vitamin C cannot be stored by the body for later use since it’s a water-soluble vitamin.
+This makes daily replenishment necessary to avoid development of deficiency symptoms.

 Ingredients